-With respect to the manufacturing and sale of laser-based cleaning equipment, we are currently a start-up company with limited current sales of our laser-based cleaning products.
+With respect to the manufacturing and sale of laser-based cleaning equipment, we are currently a start-up company with limited historical sales of our laser-based cleaning products.
 There is no historical basis to make judgments on the capabilities associated with our enterprise, management and/or employee's ability to produce a commercial product leading to a profitable company.

-We will need to raise additional capital.
+We may need to raise additional capital.

-Given our limited revenues from sales of our laser cleaning products to date, with no assurance as to when we may begin to receive revenues sufficient to meet our manufacturing goals, we expect that we will need to obtain additional operating capital either through equity offerings, debt offerings or a combination thereof, in the future.
-In addition, if, in the future, we are not capable of generating sufficient revenues from operations and our capital resources are insufficient to meet future requirements, we may have to raise funds to allow us to continue to commercialize, market and sell our products.
-We presently have no committed sources of funding and we have not entered into any agreements or arrangements with respect to our fundraising efforts.
+While we expect that the funds provided to us through our firm commitment offering set forth in our Registration Statement on Form S-1 will meet our financing requirements for the next 18 months, if, in the future, we are not able to generate sufficient revenues from operations and our capital resources are insufficient to meet future requirements, we may have to raise funds to allow us to continue to commercialize, market and sell our products.
 We cannot be certain that funding will be available on acceptable terms or at all.
 To the extent that we raise additional funds by issuing equity securities, our stockholders may experience significant dilution.
-Any debt financing, if available, may involve restrictive covenants that may impact our ability to conduct business.
+Any debt financing, if available, may involve restrictive covenants that may impact our ability to conduct business or return capital to investors.
 If we are unable to raise additional capital if required or on acceptable terms, we may have to significantly scale back, delay or discontinue the development and/or commercialization of our laser-based cleaning products, restrict our operations or obtain funds by entering into agreements on unattractive terms.